-The nice thing about payday loans is that they don’t require a credit check as with other lines of credit.
+One thing to note about a payday loan is that they may not require a credit check through a typical bureau like Equifax, TransUnion or Experian.
 To qualify for a payday loan, all you need is an open checking account in relatively good standing (not overdrawn), a steady income, and identification.
 Whether you have a lower credit score, no credit history, or a bankruptcy or foreclosure on your credit report, you can still be approved for a payday loan.

 Is a payday loan right for you?

 Something that discourages people from getting a payday loan is the relatively high interest rate.
 Because payday loans are made available to borrowers regardless of credit score and credit history, the interest rates are much higher than with other types of borrowing.
 Though an APR between 390 and 780% sounds astronomically high, remember that the loan is intended to be very short term, usually about two weeks, and the borrowed amount is usually between 300 and 500 dollars.
 Revisiting the hypothetical situation above, if you took out a payday loan of $400 to replace the alternator in your car so you can get to work at a lending fee of $15 per $100, you’d be paying just $60 in addition to repaying the $400 you borrowed.
 And while $60 in interest for a two week loan may seem like quite a lot, it’s a small price to pay if it allows you to keep your job.